odea-project/qAlgorithms/report/report.md

 to calcDQS in the Functions region of qalgorithms_qbin.cpp.
 The DQS is scaled to the interval [0,1] to allow for weighing in later steps.
 The DQSB is the mean DQS of all bin members.
-(@gerrit: this should include the corresponding literature.)
+(@gerrit: this should include the corresponding literature. // adressed)

 ### Module Requirements